 Gustav Holsts’ The Planets is a great next step.
 Many of my students have an affinity for memorizing gods and goddesses and took an interest in representing them through music.

 As soon as students reveal an interest, I know we’ve got to go to the upper realms of Bloom’s Taxonomy and create something.
 So I began asking them for groups of items from nature along the lines of the four seasons or the planets.

 Run With It

-As a class, we began brainstorming, and, as usual, they went far beyond my own thinking.
+As a class, we began brainstorming groups of ideas.
+As usual, they went far beyond my own thinking.
 Some of my favorite ideas were: